Injured in a motor vehicle crash, slip and fall on property, or another type of accident?

 Special Considerations Under the Iowa Statute of Limitations

-There are some notes to keep in mind about the law, which could still allow you to file a lawsuit after the statute of limitations has run:
+There are some notes to keep in mind about the law, which could still allow you to file a lawsuit after the statute of limitations has run out:

 - If you were not able to discover your injuries through reasonable diligence, you may have extra time to file a lawsuit.
 This situation occasionally arises in medical malpractice cases, where the patient didn’t know about the injury until more than a year or two after it occurred.

 - Under 18, you’re a minor and under a legal disability.
 Only adults can file a lawsuit.
 The clock starts when you reach the age of 18.

 - There are other limited circumstances when there may be an argument to get around a statute of limitations.
 This takes an experienced attorney to identify and guide you through these situations.

 Speak to a Personal Injury Attorney for Free